 It is difficult for modern man to conceive of a time when there will be no racial, national or separative religious consciousness present in human thinking.
-It was equally difficult for prehistoric man to conceive of a time [page 106] when there would be national thinking.
+It was equally difficult for prehistoric man to conceive of a time when there would be national thinking.
 This is a good thing for us to bear in mind.
 The time when humanity will be able to think in universal terms still lies far ahead but the fact that we can speak of it, desire it and plan for it is surely the guarantee that it is not impossible.
 Humanity has always progressed from stage to stage of enlightenment and from glory to glory.
-We are today on our way to a far better civilization than the world has ever known and towards conditions which will ensure a much happier humanity and which will see the end of national differences, of class distinctions (whether based on a hereditary or a financial status) and which will ensure a fuller and richer life for everyone.
+We are today on our way to a far better civilization than the world has ever known and towards conditions which will ensure a much happier humanity and which will see the end of national differences, of class distinctions [Page 65] (whether based on an hereditary or a financial status) and which will ensure a fuller and richer life for everyone.

-It will be obvious that very many decades must elapse before such a state of affairs will be actively present—but it will be decades and not centuries, if humanity can learn the lessons of this war, if the reactionary and the conservative peoples in every nation can be prevented from swinging civilization back on to the bad old lines.
+It will be obvious that very many decades must elapse before such a state of affairs will be actively present—but it will be decades and not centuries, if humanity can learn the lessons of the world war, if the reactionary and the conservative peoples in every nation can be prevented from swinging civilization back on to the bad old lines.
 But a beginning can immediately be made.
 Simplicity should be our watchword for it is simplicity which will kill our old materialistic way of living.
 Cooperative goodwill is surely the first idea to be presented to the masses and taught in our schools, thereby guaranteeing the new and better civilization.
 Loving understanding, intelligently applied, should be the hallmark of the cultured and wiser groups, plus effort on their part to relate the world of meaning to the world of outer efforts—for the benefit of the masses.
-World Citizenship as an expression of both goodwill and understanding should be the goal of the enlightened everywhere and the hallmark of the spiritual [page 107] man.
+World Citizenship as an expression of both goodwill and understanding should be the goal of the enlightened everywhere and the hallmark of the spiritual man.
 In these three, you have right relations established between education, religion and politics.

-The keynote of the new education is essentially right interpretation of life, past and present and its relation to the future of mankind; the keynote of the new religion must and should be a right approach to God, transcendent in nature and immanent in man, whilst the keynote of the new science of politics and of government will be right human relations and for both of these education must prepare the child.
+The keynote of the new education is essentially right interpretation of life, past and present, and its relation to the future of mankind; the keynote of the new religion must and should be a right approach to God, transcendent in nature and immanent in man, whilst the keynote of the new science of politics and of government will be right human relations and for both of these education must prepare the child.

-March 1945
+CHAPTER III - THE PROBLEM OF CAPITAL, LABOUR AND EMPLOYMENT

-[page 109]
+[Page 66]

-CHAPTER IV: THE PROBLEM OF CAPITAL, LABOR AND EMPLOYMENT
+CHAPTER III

-BACK TO INDEX
+THE PROBLEM OF CAPITAL, LABOUR AND EMPLOYMENT

-In a new and unique sense we stand today at the dawn of an entirely new economic age.
+In a unique sense we stand today at the dawn of an entirely new economic age.
 This is increasingly obvious to all thinking people.
-Because of the latest triumph of science—the release of the energy of the atom—the future of mankind and the type of the incoming civilization is unpredictable.
+Because of the triumph of science—the release of the energy of the atom—the future of mankind and the type of the incoming civilization is unpredictable.
 The changes which are imminent are so far- reaching that it is apparent that the old economic values and the familiar standards of living are bound to pass away; no one knows what will take their place.